workarea-commerce/workarea/docs/rails7-migration-patterns/webpacker-to-sprockets-4.md

    public/packs-test
    ```

-4. If you were using `javascript_pack_tag` / `stylesheet_pack_tag`, you’ll replace those in a later step.
+4. If you were using `javascript_pack_tag` / `stylesheet_pack_tag`, you'll replace those in a later step.

 ### 2) Ensure Sprockets 4 manifest exists

 Sprockets 4 expects an explicit manifest file.

-In the host application, add `app/assets/config/manifest.js` if it doesn’t already exist:
+In the host application, add `app/assets/config/manifest.js` if it doesn't already exist:

 ```js
 // app/assets/config/manifest.js